keithalewis/math/um0.md

 After putting on a hedge, when should that be adjusted?
 How well will a hedging strategy perform?

 This note does not solve these problems.
-It proposes a rigorous mathematical framework to allow for quantitative discussions.
+It only proposes a rigorous mathematical framework to allow for quantitative discussions.
 We use stochastic processes to model market instrument prices and cash flows but have no need for Brownian motion, much less Ito processes.